// Power & Thermals

 Power modes are typically managed with NVIDIA's nvpmodel utility.
 You can switch profiles at runtime, though a reboot may be recommended for stability in some configurations and images.

-Compared to 15W mode, 5W mode typically reduces inference throughput by approximately 30–50%, depending on workload and runtime configuration (for example: model architecture, precision such as FP16 vs INT8, batch size, input resolution, and whether TensorRT is used).
-Actual throughput also depends on thermal headroom—if the system throttles due to cooling constraints, realized performance may be lower.
+Compared to 15W mode, 7W mode typically reduces inference throughput by approximately 30–50%, depending on workload and runtime configuration (for example: model architecture, precision such as FP16 vs INT8, batch size, input resolution, and whether TensorRT is used).
+Actual throughput also depends on thermal headroom — if the system throttles due to cooling constraints, realized performance may be lower.

-Workloads with high compute density relative to memory bandwidth—such as dense matrix operations—often experience larger performance drops.
+Workloads with high compute density relative to memory bandwidth — such as dense matrix operations — often experience larger performance drops.
 Conversely, memory-bound inference tasks may see smaller relative penalties because the memory subsystem can be the limiting factor rather than pure compute clocks.
-See NVMe vs SD Card for Jetson for detailed analysis.
+See NVMe vs SD Card for Jetson for storage context.

-The primary advantage of 5W mode is passive cooling viability.
+The primary advantage of 7W mode is passive cooling viability.
 The thermal design power (TDP) is sufficiently low that a small heatsink without active cooling can maintain safe operating temperatures in typical indoor environments (20–25°C ambient) for many lightweight inference tasks.
 This reduces cost, complexity, and noise.
-See Best NVMe SSD for Jetson Orin Nano for detailed analysis.
+See Best NVMe SSD for Jetson Orin Nano for storage recommendations.

 Performance-Power Trade-off